You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Read books about teenagers.
 Think back on your own teen years.
 Remember your struggles with acne or your embarrassment at developing early — or late.
 Expect some mood changes in your typically sunny child, and be prepared for more conflict as he or she matures as an individual.
 Parents who know what's coming can cope with it better.
 And the more you know, the better you can prepare.

-Talk to Your Child Early Enough
+Talk to Kids Early and Often

 You know your kids.
 You can hear when your child's starting to tell jokes about sex or when attention to personal appearance is increasing.
 This is a good time to jump in with your own questions such as: